-To kick off the new year, Chris Guillebeau just launched his Unconventional Guide to Publishing.1 His offer made me think about my own stance towards traditional publishing and the current state of selling books.
+To kick off the new year, Chris Guillebeau just launched his Unconventional Guide to Publishing. ((Note: I am an affiliate for Chris’ products because he always delivers great quality to his readers.
+If you buy the guide through one of my links, I will get a commission that helps me to keep The Friendly Anarchist going.
+The price for you remains the same, so I’d really appreciate it!))
+His offer made me think about my own stance towards traditional publishing and the current state of selling books.

 For me, self-publishing one ebook and one huge e-guide in 2011 was a great experience.
 The creative freedom digital self-publishing entails is both a marvelous opportunity and an interesting challenge.
 Fortunately, by learning some basic tricks and whistles, getting help from friends and mentors, and paying a couple of services to solve some technological issues, all major roadblocks could be cleared.

 On the other hand, taking the do-it-yourself route was quite demanding at times: Writing, editing, layouting, proof-reading, illustrating, uploading, marketing the books and then somehow finding a way to deliver them electronically, get paid and handle any upcoming issues was more exhausting than I would have expected.